New Zealand announces new measures to support Ukraine | DW | 15.03.2022

 After Russia launched an invasion against Ukraine in February, the international community has called for an end to hostilities.
 Several powers have announced strict measures to censure Russia as millions of Ukrainians are forced to flee their homes.

 Earlier, New Zealand announced an extension to visas held by Ukrainians currently living in New Zealand.
 The country also opened its borders to Ukrainians with valid visas.
-Notably, the borders are currently closed to all non-New Zealanders or New Zealand residents over COVID-19 concerns
+This is particularly notable as the borders are currently closed to all non-New Zealanders or New Zealand residents over COVID-19 concerns

-New Zealand has also passed a law to freeze Russian assets in the country, stopped superyachts, ships and aircraft from entering its waters or airspace to escape sanctions, and banned close to 100 individuals from traveling to New Zealand.
+New Zealand has also passed a law to freeze Russian assets in the country,as well as stopping superyachts, ships and aircraft from entering its waters or airspace to escape sanctions, and banned around 100 individuals from traveling to New Zealand.

 see/wd (Reuters, dpa)